tendermint/tendermint/docs/architecture/adr-053-state-sync-prototype.md

 4. The node requests available snapshots via `RequestListSnapshots`.

-5. The node iterates over all snapshots in reverse order by height and format until it finds one that satisfies the following conditions (otherwise error out or switch to fast sync):
+5. The node iterates over all snapshots in reverse order by height and format until it finds one that satisfies the following conditions:

     * The snapshot height's block is considered trustworthy by the light client (i.e. snapshot height is greater than trusted header and within unbonding period of the latest trustworthy block).

     * The application accepts the `RequestOfferSnapshot` call.

-6. The node downloads chunks in parallel from multiple peers, via `RequestGetSnapshotChunk`.
+6. The node downloads chunks in parallel from multiple peers via `RequestGetSnapshotChunk`.

 7. The node passes chunks sequentially to the app via `RequestApplySnapshotChunk`, along with the root chain hash at the snapshot height for verification.
 If the chunk cannot be verified or applied, the application returns `ResponseException` and Tendermint tries refetching the chunk.
 The final chunk has `final: true`.